slaclab/surf-tutorial/labs/01-AXI-Lite_register_endpoint/README.md

 of the address argument and will use the `std_match` function, which is why the `-` character defined in the address description above.
 This means the "absolute" address does not need to be defined at the end point (only the lower address decoding bits).
+Using relative address with axiSlaveRegisterR()/axiSlaveRegister() enables the code to be reusable for different device address offsets.

 <!--- ########################################################################################### -->